HEP-SF/PhysCondDB/README.md

 The previous steps can also be included in the same line
 <PhysCondDB>/$ mvn clean install
-During this phase tests are also executed.
+During this phase tests are also executed (src/test/...)

 MODULES: